isabella232/dynamic-media-classic.en-1/help/creating-offer-set.md

 **To create an offer set with images or videos**

 1. Assemble images or videos for the offer set.
-Start in the Target Classic Offer Set screen or in the Grid View or List View and use one of the following methods:
+Start in the Test&Target Offer Set screen or in the Grid View or List View and use one of the following methods:

-   * **Target Classic Offer Set screen**
+   * **Test&Target Offer Set screen**
-   Click Build > Target Classic Offer Set.
+   Click **[!UICONTROL Build > Test&Target Offer Set]**.
 Drag images or videos onto the screen.
 To create varying sizes of videos or images, drag in multiple copies of the image or video and set each size individually.

    * **Grid or List view**
-   Select the images or videos, and then click Build > Target Classic Offer Set.
+   Select the images or videos, and then click **[!UICONTROL Build > Test&Target Offer Set]**.

 1. Optionally, select an image or video and click **Preview**.
 On the Preview Offers page, you can change the size and look of the image or video you selected.
 Or, you can change all images or videos in the offer set.

     * Choose a Preset to change the look and size of the image or video.
     * Click the Select Presets to All check box to apply the preset you chose to all the offers in the offer set.

    Click **Save** to save your changes to the image or video offer.
-Then click **Close** to return to the Target Classic Offer Set page.
+Then click **Close** to return to the Test&Target Offer Set page.

 1. After you finish creating offers for the offer set and choosing Image Presets for different images, ensure that **Publish after save** is selected (default).
 1. Click **Save** and enter a name for the offer set, and click **Save**.

-Before closing the Target Classic Offer Set page, push the offer set to Target Classic.
-See [Pushing offer sets to Target Classic](pushing-offer-sets-target-classic.md#pushing_offer_sets_to_target_classic).
+Before closing the Test&Target Offer Set page, push the offer set to Target Standard/Premium.
+See [Pushing offer sets to Test&Target](pushing-offer-sets-target.md#pushing_offer_sets_to_target).

 ## Editing an Offer Set {#editing-an-offer-set}